Getting Things Done

 With additional funding, we could do so much more.

-- Established trusting relationships with over two dozen different organizations and community partners
+- Established trusting relationships with over three dozen different organizations and community partners

 - Generated statewide awareness by reaching thousands of people via Social Media and our media coverage